Descanonge/fronts-toolbox/docs/algorithms/heterogeneity-index.rst

 To compute the HI proper, we normalize each component by a coefficient so that they all have equivalent statistical weights.
 To that end, the coefficient is taken as the inverse of the components standard deviation over the available data.
-In other words, in normalize each component by its variance.
+In other words, we normalize each component by its variance.

 - :math:`\tilde{σ} = aσ`, with :math:`a = 1 / \operatorname{std}(σ)`
 - :math:`\tilde{γ} = bγ`, with :math:`b = 1 / \operatorname{std}(γ)`
 - :math:`\tilde{B} = cB`, with :math:`c = 1 / \operatorname{std}(B)`

-Finally, to bound somewhat the range of HI values, we apply a final coefficient *d* so that 95% of the HI values are inferior to *9.5*.
-We obtain thus:
+Finally, to bound somewhat the range of HI values, we apply a final coefficient *d* so that 95% of the HI values are inferior to *9.5*:

 .. math::